 Many lenders offer conventional loans with as little as 3 percent down, and some government-insured loans require no down payment while others require just 3.5 percent down.
 Consider FHA loans and USDA loans, and if you’re a veteran, look into VA loans.

 Step 4.
-Compare several lenders
+Compare rates and terms from multiple lenders

 You can compare mortgage rates and lenders on Bankrate.com.

 Step 5.
-Get preapproved
+Get preapproved for a mortgage

 Applying for a mortgage preapproval with three or four different lenders, or having a mortgage broker do this legwork for you, gives you an apples-to-apples comparison on loan offers.
 It’s really the only way to get accurate loan pricing because lenders do a thorough review of your credit and finances.